milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 : Show this help message and exit.

-In addition to these parameters, any of the [available mix-in options](overview-mixins-list.md) may ve additionally specify at `align`.
+In addition to these parameters, any of the [available mix-in options](overview-mixins-list.md) may be additionally specify at `align`.

 ## Concatenating across multiple files